sara-sabr/ITStrategy/_pages/en/saas-and-cloud-strategy.md

 > ... anyone can develop and deploy a cloud solution, whether an outside vendor or a Federal agency.
 Industry has moved to a more finely differentiated set of capabilities offered at different system layers, making possible nearly any combination of various components managed by either a vendor, a Government agency, or a mix of both.
 Industries that are leading in technology innovation have also demonstrated that hybrid and multi-cloud environments can be effective and efficient for managing workloads.
 As a result, the Cloud Smart Strategy encourages agencies to think of cloud as an array of solutions that offer many capabilities and management options to enhance mission and service delivery.

+TBS's guidance takes this nuance into account however, as they outline in the [Government of Canada Cloud Adoption Strategy: 2018 update](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/cloud-services/government-canada-cloud-adoption-strategy.html) that

+> Using the [Government of Canada Right Cloud Selection Guidance](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/cloud-services/government-canada-right-cloud-selection-guidance.html) to guide their decision, departmental and agency CIOs will select one of the following deployment models, in the following order of priority:

+a. public cloud
+b. hybrid cloud
+c. private cloud
+d. non-cloud

+Moving forward it may be the case this prioritization may change with the rapidly evolving lcoud technologoes.
 With this in mind, what is more important than moving to the cloud itself, is the *ability to move to the cloud*.
 As covered above, moving to the cloud while maintaining existing arduous and lengthy processes would not greatly increase the responsiveness to Canadian citizens, as desired.
 Cloud first requires the entire organization to shift in favour of automation over toil in over to fully realize the benefits that a world leading modern Cloud Service Provider (CSP) can provide.

 ##### Upon the completion of the PB Cloud Environment